Best Cavity Back Irons for 2023 (Buyer’s Guide)

 • Tighter feel than most cavity-back irons

-Callaway Mavrik Irons are a true winner with exceptional distance and incredible accuracy.
-The irons come in roughly a dozen different combinations, great for any golfer who likes to mix and match the clubs in their bag.
+The Callaway Mavrik Irons are a true winner with exceptional distance and incredible accuracy.
+The irons come in roughly a dozen different combinations, great for any golfer who likes to mix and match the golf clubs in their bag.

 The Mavrik irons are among the best cavity back options on this list.
 Shaped like forged irons but with the help provided by the shape of cavity back irons, the Mavrik set is incredibly versatile.